republicprotocol/renex-sol/README.md

 When performing an atomic swap between Ether and Bitcoin, the `AtomicSwapEther` contract should be used.
 For this example, Alice holds Ether and Bob also holds Bitcoin.
 Alice is looking to give her Ether to Bob in exchange for his Bitcoins.

-1. Bob generates a random secret key, and hashes it using SHA256 to generate a secret lock.
+1. Bob generates a random secret key and hashes it using SHA256 to generate a secret lock.
-2. Bob uses the secret lock, and a Bitcoin Script, to setup a transaction to Alice, on the condition that she produces the secret key.
+2. Bob uses the secret lock, and a Bitcoin Script, to setup a transaction to Alice on the condition that she produces the secret key.
 If she does not do so within 48 hours then Bob can withdraw the funds.
 3. Bob sends the secret lock to Alice along with the address of his transaction on the Bitcoin blockchain.
 4. Alice checks Bob's transaction, verifying the details of the trade.
 If she does not agree then she does not need to do anything.
 After 48 hours, Bob can withdraw his funds.
-5. Alice calls `open`, using a unique `_swapID` that has been negotiated between both traders.
+5. Alice calls `open` using a unique `_swapID` that has been negotiated between both traders.
 She also uses the secret lock that was provided by Bob.
 This is a payable call and Alice must send her Ether when she makes this call.
-6. Bob calls `check`, verifying the details of the trade.
+6. Bob calls `check` to verify the details of the trade.
 If he does not agree, then he does not need to do anything.
 After 24 hours, Alice can call `expire`, getting a refund of her Ether.
 7. Bob calls `close`, which requires that he submits the secret key associated with the secret lock.
 If he has provided the correct secret key, it will transfer Alice's Ether to Bob and store the secret key.
 8. Alice calls `checkSecretKey`, acquiring the secret key.
 9. Alice provides the secret key to Bob's Bitcoin Script, and receives his Bitcoin.